 100 mL of 0.01 molar HCl is mixed with 50 mL of 0.05 molar NaCl.
 What is the pH of the final solution?

-We begin with pure water (click on button New), then click on Reac and activate the checkbox More Reactions.
+We begin with pure water (button H2O), then click on Reac and activate the checkbox More Reactions.